unpoly/unpoly/src/unpoly/pages/caching.md

 <a href="/stock-charts" up-cache="false">View latest prices</a>
 ```

-If you want to keep the default, but disable caching for function call that would otherwise navigate,
+If you want to keep the default, but disable caching for a function call that would otherwise navigate,
 pass an `{ cache: false }` option:

 ```js